 Rivers in the North Sea region are some of the most fragmented by human development in the world due to the presence of artificial structures installed for water management.
 Man-made water management structures, or barriers, like weirs, sluices and locks can significantly delay and hinder the movement of migratory fish species subsequently reducing their diversity and abundance.

 The Fish Migration Roadmap project focuses on the Thames River Basin and seeks to pull together all barrier, pass, habitat, flood risk and development opportunity area data in one place to develop a strategic approach that looks at rivers as migratory routes that fish would use.
-This ‘whole system’, sea to source approach enables the visualisation of river network connectivity in entire catchments to aid decision making when it comes to habitat creation and enhancement, river restoration, riverside development and flood risk assessment.
+This ‘whole system’, sea-to-source approach enables the visualisation of river network connectivity in entire catchments to aid data-driven decision making and help deliver sustainable restoration works to improve river connectivity and fish migration.

 Thames Catchment Community Eels project

 The Thames Estuary Partnership and the Zoological Society of London are collaborators on the Thames Catchment Community Eels project, which is led by the Thames Rivers Trust with Action for the River Kennet, South East Rivers Trust and Thames21.

 The Thames Eels project will engage and inform communities about eels and rivers, through community and school eel education activities, which will range from riverbank walks to ‘virtual’ eel workshops.
 These will cover topics including eel history, life cycle, habitats, pressures and what we can do to help.

 As part of this project, the Thames Estuary Partnership will:

 Extend the Fish Migration Roadmap study area with the addition of the Kennet, Loddon and South Chilterns catchments